awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

      -ScheduleExpression "cron(0 2 ? * SUN *)" `
      -MaxConcurrency 10 `
      -MaxError 5 `
-     -ComplianceSeverity MEDIUM
+     -ComplianceSeverity MEDIUM `
+     -ApplyOnlyAtCronInterval
    ```

 ------

 **Note**
 If you delete the association you created, the association no longer runs on any targets of that association\.
+Also, if you specified the `apply-only-at-cron-interval` parameter, you can reset this option\.
+To do so, specify the `no-apply-only-at-cron-interval` parameter when you update the association from the command line\.
+This parameter forces the association to run immediately after updating the assocation and according to the interval specified\.